tristar2001/vim-cide/README.md

 | \<Leader\>e |  :Icalleetree<CR>  | Draw callee tree of current symbol |

 # Installation
-* This plugin can be downloaded from [https://github.com/tristar2001/vim-cide](https://github.com/tristar2001/vim-cide)
+* Dependencies
-* ag can be downloaded from [https://github.com/ggreer/the_silver_searcher](https://github.com/ggreer/the_silver_searcher)
+  * silver seracher (ag) can be downloaded from [https://github.com/ggreer/the_silver_searcher](https://github.com/ggreer/the_silver_searcher)
   * cscope can be downloaded from [http://cscope.sourceforge.net/](http://cscope.sourceforge.net/)
+* Manual installation
+  * Download this plugin from [https://github.com/tristar2001/vim-cide](https://github.com/tristar2001/vim-cide)
+  * Copy downloaded cide.vim to vimfiles/plugin/ folder
+* Vundle installation
+  * TBD

 # Configuration
 * The following global variables can be configured from .vimrc or \_vimrc